maryland-high-school-sports/record-books/fall/soccer/README.md

 The dataset `championships.csv` contains the following columns:

-year: year of the tournament
+year: year of the tournament,
-sport: the sport played, which is soccer in this file
+sport: the sport played, which is soccer in this file,
-gender: girls or boys
+gender: girls or boys,
-class: the schools are divided by class, so there are tournaments for each class
+class: the schools are divided by class, so there are tournaments for each class,
-champion: the winner of the championship game
+champion: the winner of the championship game,
-coach: the champion team's coach
+coach: the champion team's coach,
-finalist: the second place team who lost the championship game
+finalist: the second place team who lost the championship game,
-opponent_coach: the finalist's coach
+opponent_coach: the finalist's coach,
-team_score: the winning team's final score
+team_score: the winning team's final score,
-opponent_score: the finalist's final score
+opponent_score: the finalist's final score,
 notes: if the game ended in a tie or other details left out of the main columns

 ## Methodology